-The Project on the Foundations of Private Law is now accepting applications for student fellowships for 2021-2022.
-You can learn more about the fellowship and the application requirements here.
-Applications are due by September 28, 2021.
+The Project on the Foundations of Private Law is no longer accepting applications for student fellowships for 2021-2022.
+Check back in the summer of 2022 for information about student fellowships for 2022-2023.

 Private Law Prizes

 - Shani Shisha, S.J.D., for “The Copyright Wasteland”

 - Benjamin Sobel, J.D. ’21, for “HiQ v.
 LinkedIN, Clearview AI, and a New Common Law of Web Scraping”

 - Joao Marinotti, J.D. ’20, for “Tangibility as Technology: Tech-Neutrality in Property Law”